TAyueva/determining_optimal_lesson_prices/README.md

 **Business model description**

 italki is a marketplace for online language teachers.
 A freelance teacher registers on the platform and their resume is made available for students to book.

 The teacher can offer various types of lesson duration in 6 lesson categories.
-For each lesson there could be different price.
- Commission: italki takes 15% out of the lesson fee as its commission for all completed lessons, excluding trial lessons.
+For each lesson there could be different price. italki assesses a fixed 15% of the lesson fee as the commission for all completed lessons.

 **The business objectives and goals that the project helps to achieve**

- The main goal of any business is to maximise its profits Because italki assesses a fixed 15% of the lesson fee as the commission for all completed lessons, there are two ways:
+ The main goal of any business is to maximise its profits.
+There are two ways:
 — Increase the number of completed lessons
 — Increase the lesson prices